News Arena

 Picture from protests.

-The threat to strike the US military and Israel came during a parliamentary speech by Mohammad Baagher Qalibaf, the hardliner speaker of the body who has run for the presidency in the past.
-He directly threatened Israel, calling it “the occupied territory".
+On the other hand, Tehran has warned that the US military and Israel would be ‘legitimate targets’ if America uses force to protect demonstrators.
+The threats came during a parliamentary speech by hardliner Mohammad Baagher Qalibaf, who directly threatened Israel, calling it “the occupied territory".

 It remains unclear how serious Iran is about launching a strike, particularly after its air defences were destroyed during the 12-day war in June with Israel.
 Any decision to go to war would rest with Iran's 86-year-old Supreme Leader Ayatollah Ali Khamenei.